Ami14123/Explanable-Eldercare-Agent/README.md

 ## Knowledge Base

-Data sources used
+The ElderGuard AI agent uses a small, curated knowledge base to support safer and more explainable responses for elderly care scenarios.
+The knowledge base is designed for prototype use, with a focus on common risks such as medication safety, scam prevention, fall prevention, and general eldercare safety.

+### Data Sources Used

+The system uses the following knowledge sources:

-• Curated local Markdown files in data/knowledge/
+* Curated local Markdown files stored in `data/knowledge/`
-• Local FAISS vector store for RAG retrieval
+* Local FAISS vector store for RAG retrieval
-• Lightweight care knowledge graph in app/care_graph.py
+* Lightweight care knowledge graph in `app/care_graph.py`
-• SQLite conversation memory for recent chat context
+* SQLite conversation memory for recent chat context
-• Optional Kaggle datasets for spam, fall detection, and medication adherence
+* Optional Kaggle datasets for spam detection, fall detection, and medication adherence

-Number and type of documents
+### Number and Type of Documents

-• 4 core Markdown knowledge files
-• eldercare_safety.md
-• medication_safety.md
-• scam_prevention.md
-• fall_prevention.md
+The core knowledge base contains 4 Markdown documents:

+* `eldercare_safety.md`
+* `medication_safety.md`
+* `scam_prevention.md`
+* `fall_prevention.md`

-• 3 optional Kaggle CSV datasets can be cached in data/raw/
+In addition, 3 optional Kaggle CSV datasets can be cached in `data/raw/`:

-Why this knowledge source was selected
-• Covers common elderly care risks: safety, medicine, scams, and falls
-• Local files are easy to inspect, update, and explain
+* SMS spam dataset
+* Elderly fall detection dataset
+* Medication adherence dataset

+These datasets are optional and are only used when Kaggle credentials are configured.

+### Why This Knowledge Source Was Selected

+These knowledge sources were selected because they cover common and high impact elderly care risks.
+The selected topics are practical for real conversations with elderly users, including safety concerns, medication uncertainty, online scams, and fall related risks.

+The local Markdown format makes the knowledge base easy to inspect, update, and explain.
+This is important for transparency because developers can directly review what information the system uses.

-• FAISS allows the system to retrieve relevant care information before generating the answer
+FAISS allows the system to retrieve relevant care information before generating an answer.
+This helps reduce unsupported responses and makes the output more grounded.

-• Care graph adds explainable reasoning paths, such as dizziness → fall risk → sit down → caregiver alert
+The care graph adds an explainable reasoning layer.
+For example, if a user says they feel dizzy, the system can connect this signal to fall risk, recommend sitting down, and suggest caregiver support when needed.

-Limitations
+### Limitations

-• Small prototype knowledge base, not a full medical database
+This knowledge base is designed for a prototype and has several limitations:

+* It is small and does not represent a complete medical database.
-• Not a replacement for doctors, pharmacists, caregivers, or emergency services
+* It should not be used as a replacement for doctors, pharmacists, caregivers, or emergency services.
-• May not cover rare or complex elderly care situations
+* It may not cover rare, complex, or highly specific elderly care situations.
-• Kaggle datasets are optional and are skipped if credentials are missing
+* Optional Kaggle datasets are skipped if Kaggle credentials are missing.
-• Knowledge should be reviewed by care or medical experts before real deployment
+* The content should be reviewed by care professionals or medical experts before real deployment.

-## Special Feature: Machine Learning Router
+## Special Feature:
+### Machine Learning Router to select a specific agent
 Core notebook: https://colab.research.google.com/drive/11870M5ySbG0VZfjGAxaj1xQa9iZhxXmk?usp=sharing
 Dataset: Data mapping +labelling using 3 dataset for 3 agents
 ### Goal